trealla-prolog/trealla/README.md

 file, for example, then regex searches can be performed quickly and efficiently over huge (giga-byte) files (just like with Prolog DCGs).

+Caveat: currently only one compiled regex pattern can be held at a time as it using a static object (this is in the original source).
+This should be fixed sometime.

 Foreign Function Interface (FFI)		##EXPERIMENTAL##
 ================================